The interest rate on a regular saver is usually fixed for 12 months, and customers can be penalised for withdrawing early or missing payments.

 This process can also help us choose the right regular saver for us and whether it's worth the effort.

 1. Check loyalty requirements

-Banks use the spectacular interest rates they can offer with their regular savings accounts as a way to attract new customers.
-To enjoy the best rates available often relies on having a current account with the same bank.
+Banks use the interest rates they can offer with their regular savings accounts as a way to attract new customers.
+Enjoying the best rates available often relies on having a current account with the same bank.

 Sometimes this isn't a problem - at least one of the best paying regular savers is offered by a provider with an equally attractive current account.